logical/esp32-arduino/README.md

 DAC or ADC can be controlled by I2S0 only so you can't add both on I2S.
 I have not tested with wifi.

-This has already been thought of http://www.aprs.net/vm/DOS/MICE.HTM
+This is not a new invention. http://www.aprs.net/vm/DOS/MICE.HTM